Bortiz25/pet-store-website/README.md

 **fetchProducts()**

-The async function 'fetchProducts' has no paramaters and returns an array contaning 'Product' class instances.
+The async function 'fetchProducts' has no paramaters and returns an array containing 'Product' class instances.

 ```
 const productList = await Product.find();